funilrys/PyFunceble/docs/components/databases.rst

 ------------------------------------------

 .. warning::
     If you plan to delete everything and still manage to use PyFunceble in the future, please use the :code:`--clean-all` argument.

     Indeed, it will delete everything which is related to what we generated except things like the whois database file/table which saves (almost) static data which can be reused in the future.

     Actually, deleting for example the whois database file/table will just make your test run for a much longer time if you retest subject that used to be indexed into the whois database file/table.

 Databases types
 ===============

 Since PyFunceble :code:`2.0.0` (equivalent of :code:`>=1.18.0.dev`),
 we offer multiple database types which are (as per configuration) :code:`json` (default), :code:`mariadb` and :code:`mysql`.

 Why different database types?
 -----------------------------

 With the introduction of the multiprocessing logic, it became natural to introduce other database format as it's a nightmare to update a JSON formatted file.

-Indeed in order to write or use a JSON formatted database, we have to load it and overwrite it completly.
+In order to write or use a JSON formatted database, we have to load it and overwrite it completely.
-It's great while working with a single CPU/process but as soon as we get out of that scope it become unmanagable.
+It's great while working with a single CPU/process but as soon as we get out of that scope it become unmanageable.

 How to use the :code:`mysql` or :code:`mariadb` format?
 -------------------------------------------------------

 1. Create a new user, password and database (optional) for PyFunceble to work with.
 2. Create a :code:`.pyfunceble-env` file at the root of your configuration directory.
 3. Complete it with the following content (example)

 ::